Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 title: User interfaces
 ---

-The user interfaces (UI) section sets an end user interface for users to interact with content, tasks and processes for the project using the [Alfresco Digital Workspace]({% link process-automation/latest/using/index.md %}).
+The user interfaces (UI) section sets an end user interface for users to interact with content, tasks, and processes for the project using the [Alfresco Digital Workspace]({% link process-automation/latest/using/index.md %}).

 ## Properties